What a beautiful Lesson's Motmot right off my terrace!

 Cool Plants I've Seen in Costa Rica

 Yep, it's a very cool thing to see these in the wild.
-Of the 6 species in Costa Rica, I only photographed this one but that satisfied the need for sure.
-Black (or Chestnut) -Mandibled Toucan is the largest and most common toucan here.
+Of the 6 species in Costa Rica, Black (or Chestnut) -Mandibled Toucan is the largest and most common toucan here.
 The Keel-Billed Toucan is the one that's pictured most on souvenirs and such.
 There are a lot of Emerald Toucanets here where I'm staying in Monteverde but I haven't gotten a photo of one.
+Their call is very distinct.
+I have heard them way more than I've seen them!

 Parrots and Parakeets